 woodchips would also work well.

-- Wash your hands after handling raw meat and keep meet and fish
+- Wash your hands after handling raw meat and keep meat and fish

-in the fridge until the barbeque is hot enough to start cooking.
+in the fridge until the barbecue is hot enough to start cooking.

 Once cooked, we recommend leaving food outside for no longer than